omidmno2/omidmno2.github.io/_posts/2019-06-01-Fuzzy-AHP-TOPSIS.markdown

 externalLink: false
 ---

-Presented the article "Prediction of Electric Vehicle Charging-Power Demand in Realistic Urban Traffic Networks" by Arias et al., in the Simulation and Queueing Theory course.
+Presented the article "Fuzzy AHP-TOPSIS Approaches to Prioritizing Solutions for Reverse Logistics Barriers" by Sirisawat and Kiatcharoenpol, in the Managerial Decision Making course.

 ---